spaik11/library-app/README.md

 # Book Library App
 Come 'checkout' this simple library app!
-You'll be able to see some of the most popular books that are out.
+The list of books are the current NY Times Best Sellers.
+Features:
+* **You can only check out one book at a time!**
+* **Add a book to your favorites**
+* **There is an option to buy the book through a link to Amazon**

 ![](https://media.giphy.com/media/aN5kVBEd1YH5e/giphy.gif)